Use these 67 types of keywords strategically for your SEO optimization. If you do, you’re rankings will climb through the roof.

 This way, you’ll tap into the existing traffic for that keyword.

 When people find that modified keyword the first time, they’ll likely search for the exact phrase the next time.

 It’s two words put together that is also a phrase referring to making more income and filling your pockets (so they are bigger).

 This is what Apple, the company, achieved by taking the name Apple, the fruit.

 Here, you take a keyword from one niche that means one thing in that niche, and apply it in another niche to mean something different.

-You can leverage on the existing traffic for the original keyword probably by making a comparison post.
+You can then leverage the existing traffic for the original keyword using different strategies, such as by making a comparison post.

-For example, a post like, “10 characteristics that Apple (the company) shares with apples (the fruit).”
+For example, you may write a post like, “10 characteristics that Apple (the company) shares with apples (the fruit).”

 iii.
 Throwback Keywords